ed9w2in6/s1988068_UoE_MSc_Project_2020/README.md

 You must adjust the environment accordingly if there any errors.

-### `main_EDA_and_Modelling.ipynb` and `r_environment_setup_test.ipynb`
+### `src/`

+The directory `src/` contontains the main code used produce plots and to fit models, also a testing code to ensure environment is correctly set up.

+#### `src/main_EDA_and_Modelling.ipynb` and `src/r_environment_setup_test.ipynb`

-The Jupyter notebook file `r_environment_setup_test.ipynb` should be run to confirm the environment is correctly setup, it should be no errors and a plot of the hourly electricity consumption of the day 2014-04-30 should be plotted.
+The Jupyter notebook file `src/r_environment_setup_test.ipynb` should be run to confirm the environment is correctly setup, it should be no errors and a plot of the hourly electricity consumption of the day 2014-04-30 should be plotted.
-The Jupyter notebook file `main_EDA_and_Modelling.ipynb` contains all the codes ever used for producing the figures in the report, and all the models trained for the projects.
+The Jupyter notebook file `src/main_EDA_and_Modelling.ipynb` contains all the codes ever used for producing the figures in the report, and all the models trained for the projects.